 Tech for Seniors Sessions

 Technology can be both enabling and frustrating, especially for seniors.
 The idea is to offer occasional “Technology for Seniors” sessions to LIFE members.
-It is proposed that each session be self-contained, with the sessions offered on a first-come/first-served basis (seating may be limited).
-At least initially, it is proposed that the sessions be free to LIFE members.
+Each session be self-contained, with the sessions offered on a first-come/first-served basis (seating may be limited).
+At least initially, the sessions be free to LIFE members.
+You are encouraged to offer suggestions for topics and for how the sessions should be offered.

 Technology provides connections that were never possible before.
 That can be of real benefit for everyone, seniors included.
 But that connectedness exposes us to attacks.
 This session, which is open to all LIFE members, will review the major exposures that we face with our computers, tablets, smartphones, smart TVs, ... smart whatever.
 Short of disconnecting from the world, our challenge is find a balanced approach that provides the protection that makes personal sense.
 We’ll provide checklists, we’ll watch selected short security videos and we’ll have some time to discuss individual security and privacy concerns.
 Sign-up today, there are only a limited number of seats in the room.